AirSayy/code-monkey/README.md

 # CODE-WARS CHALLENGES

 I am driven by puzzels and codewars gives me that.
-Its challenges keeps my up-to date with recent algorithm patterns and better understanding about the language I work with.
+Its challenges keeps me up-to date with recent algorithm patterns and better understanding about the language I work with.

 **Link to project:** https://www.codewars.com/dashboard